BBQ food safety

 Help minimise the risk of germs spreading by:

-- washing hands thoroughly with soap and hot water before and after cooking and eating.
-This is particularly important if you've been handling raw meat or firelighters
+- washing hands thoroughly with soap and hot water before and after cooking and eating - this is particularly important if you've been handling raw meat or firelighters

 - never washing raw chicken or any other meat - washing raw meat risks splashing germs onto your hands, utensils and worktops

 Frozen meat tends not to cook through thoroughly on a BBQ.
 Plan ahead and defrost food overnight in the fridge, making sure juices don’t leak onto other food.
+Use a dish with a lip or rim and place in the bottom of the fridge.

 If this isn’t possible or it hasn’t defrosted fully in time, use a microwave on the defrost setting directly before cooking.
+Once food has been defrosted, cook and eat it within 24 hours.

 Check the use-by dates